gidden/cyclopts/docs/theory/reactor_request.rst

 ----------------------

 How many items to include in the request group.
-Nominally, a small number (1, 2) corresponds to a "batch"-type fueling system whereas a large number corresponds to an assembly-type fueling system.
+Nominally, a small number (1, 2) corresponds to a ^batch^-type fueling system whereas a large number corresponds to an assembly-type fueling system.
 Generally, each assembly corresponds to a node in the exchange graph.
 If an assembly can be satisfied by multiple commodities, multiple exchange nodes will be added while the subsequent demand